 The Title VI Coordinator has overall responsibility for the discrimination complaint process and procedures.
-The Title VI Coordinator will also have department-specific designees knowledgeable of Title VI and all its related statues, programs, plans and assurances.
-This would provide more immediate and specific responses to situations incurred after normal working hours or in regard to engineering projects of a more technical nature.
-The Title VI Coordinator may, at his/her discretion, assign a capable person to investigate the complaint.
+The Title VI Coordinator may, at his/her discretion assign a capable person to investigate the complaint.

 The designated investigator will conduct an impartial and objective investigation, collect factual information and prepare a fact-finding report based upon information obtained from the investigation.